-Like many Australians, you may be wondering how you can be sure you’re not paying too much on your electricity bills.
-Here's HOOD.
+You may be wondering how you can be sure you’re not paying too much on your electricity bills.
+Check electricity prices by state here!

 If you’re anything like many other Australians, you may be wondering what’s going on with electricity prices and how you can be sure you’re not paying more than you need to on your electricity bills.